udinzack/CC-project/README.md

   2. Bookmark items(s) into a cart before purchase/ make order.
   3. and many more

-index.js file:
+index.js
-   this is written in Lambda function.
+- this code is written in our Lambda function.
+- it serve as a medium to communicate with the API

+API Gateway service (not included here)
  -